McCambley/hacktober-code-jam/README.md

 ### To Do:

-1. Create complete this readme and create a more in-depth about page
+- [x] Create complete this readme and create a more in-depth about page
-2. Connect skip buttons to audio rather than image
+- [ ] Connect skip buttons to audio rather than image
-3. Create some new button functionality for choosing a new image... or redesign skip buttons so as to not confuse them with audio functionality
+- [ ] Create some new button functionality for choosing a new image... or redesign skip buttons so as to not confuse them with audio functionality
-4. Allow for entry of place names rather than only zipcodes
+- [ ] Allow for entry of place names rather than only zipcodes
-5. With 4, expand location beyond the united states
+- [ ] With 4, expand location beyond the united states
-6. Display images of birds in addition to the names on the player popup
+- [ ] Display images of birds in addition to the names on the player popup
-7. Make player progress bar something more functional, perhaps a volume slider
+- [ ] Make player progress bar something more functional, perhaps a volume slider
-8. UI fixes (close on overlay, make place options more obviously clickable etc.)
+- [ ] UI fixes (close on overlay, make place options more obviously clickable etc.)
+- [ ] Store previous calls in next buttons
+- [ ] Consolidate to one page
+- [ ] Add a random image button instead
+- [ ] Certify the unsplash API to be able to get more than a hundred requests
+- [ ] If no bird calls are returned then populate with a new zip code
+- [ ] Troubleshoot if only three calls are returned
+- [x] Add Fetch current location
+- [x] convert Zipcode to location name using [this](https://nominatim.org/release-docs/develop/api/Lookup/)
+- [x] Readme
+- [ ] Family feedback
+  - [ ] WhatsApp
+  - [ ] Journal
+- [ ] Tooltip images of current birds
+- [ ] Share button instead of save button